-Our brands include the Maxeon (IBC), Performance (Shingled Mono Perc) and Air product lines manufactured by Maxeon (Maxeon and Air) and its 15% owned joint venture Huansheng Photovoltaic (Jiangsu) Co., Ltd. ("HSPV") (Performance) and Huansheng Solar New Energy ("HSNE") where Maxeon has two Board seats and has an agreement to sell offtake outside of China.
+Our brands include the Maxeon (IBC), Performance (TOPCon) and Air product lines manufactured by Maxeon (Maxeon and Air) and its supplier Huansheng Photovoltaic (Jiangsu) Co., Ltd. ("HSPV") and Huansheng Solar New Energy ("HSNE") (Performance) and has an agreement to sell offtake outside of China.